 Examples of Tactics

 1) Join as many social networks as you think you could use to work.
 Also freelancer platforms, content sites, and similar communities, and interact with the community often

-2) Experiment through executing a content strategy in each, or an integrated one that includes as many as possible of them.
+2) Experiment through executing a content marketing strategy in each, or an integrated one that includes as many as possible of them.
 Something that directs interested persons to your site

 Once you shared content (owned, earned and third party) for three months or more in each, you'll have a clear picture which sites are a source of traffic for the your site.
 If you continue delivering value and if you create a critical mass of interactions and engagements, that is going to create traffic that will show up in the monthly reports of the solution you used to track and extract statistics.